Frequently asked questions

 How can I set up direct deposit for my account?

 To have your employer or another company direct deposit money into your account, follow their specific steps and provide them with Fidelity's routing and account numbers.
-Note: If you prefer, you can use the Direct Deposit/Debit (PDF) for a Fidelity Account form to provide the correct routing and account numbers.
+Note: If you prefer, you can use the Direct Deposit/Debit (PDF) for a Fidelity Account to provide the correct routing and account numbers.

 How long does it take for an electronic funds transfer (EFT) to process?